shieldgenerator7/DnD-Stories/Library/Spells_DC20.md

 # Oblivious Obscuration

-5th-level abjuration

-Casting Time: 1 action
+Protection

+Cost: 2 AP + 2 MP

-Range: 10 ft
+Range: 5 Spaces

-Components: V, S, M (a piece of wool)

-Duration: 1 hour
+Duration: 1 hour (Sustain)

-You fog up the eyes of a creature you can see within range.
-For the duration of the spell, the creature suffers a penalty to Passive Perception equal to your spellcasting ability modifier, and disadvantage on Perception checks.
-They gain a bonus to their Stealth checks equal to your spellcasting ability modifier and other creatures that they are unaware of have disadvantage on their Perception checks to detect the creature, and a penalty to Passive Perception equal to your spellcasting ability modifier.
+You fog up the eyes of a target creature you can see within range.
+For the duration of the spell, the target suffers a penalty to Passive Perception equal to your Prime Modifier, and DisADV on Perception checks.
+They gain a bonus to their Stealth checks equal to your Prime Modifier.
+Creatures that the target is unaware of have DisADV on their Perception checks to detect the target, and a penalty to Passive Perception equal to your Prime Modifier to detect the target.
+When the target becomes aware of a hostile creature, the spell ends.

+Mana Point Enhancements

+Party: (1 MP) Target 1 additional creature.
+Targets effected by the same instance of this spell are still aware of each other.

-The creature is immune to damage from creatures they are unaware of.
+Safe Passage: (1 MP) The target has Immunity to damage from creatures they are unaware of.

-When the creature becomes aware of a hostile creature, the spell ends.
+Without a Trace: (1 MP) The target immediately makes a Stealth Check with ADV against the Passive Perception of creatures that are aware of it.
+Success: The target seems to vanish.

 *“Keep your head low.” -Pancake*